The best International Women’s Day playlist

 K.Flay-Bad vibes

-I love every single one of her songs but, I can’t make this a K.Flay playlist only so I chose her latest album Bad Vibes.
-K.Flay sings about thinking it’s trendy to be sad “You think it’s hot to be sad but it’s not” She’s saying here that it’s not cool to be sad and pretend to be sad to look trendy.
+I love every single one of her songs, but I can’t make this a K.Flay playlist only, so I chose her latest album, Bad Vibes.
+K.Flay sings about thinking it’s trendy to be sad: “You think it’s hot to be sad, but it’s not.”
+She’s saying here that it’s not cool to be sad and pretend to be sad to look trendy.

 Sa-Roc-Forever